razerx100/razerx100/README.md

 I can express myself perfectly in Bengali and English.
 But my pronunciation game in English isn't very good (yet).
 I'm trying hard to perfect my British accent.
-I'm learning Japanese and can make simple conversations.
+I'm also learning Japanese and can make simple conversations.
 I find Kanji really interesting.
-Oh and even though I love literally all things science, I favor Cosmology more.
+Oh and even though I love literally all things science, I favor Cosmology.

 ## Thank you very much. [ありがとうございました。]
 <!--